JihenAzzouz/CSV_report_import_export/README.md

 ```
 * move the folder into webserver root directory (exp : /www wamp | /htdocs xamp )
+* create database named "csv" own a table named expense with three fields (category,price,amount)
+* edit the config file located under /src/config with your own data
+* if localhost denied access while running please grant all privilieges to your user (this worked for me)
 ```
-if localhost denied access while running please grant all privilieges to your user (this worked for me)

 ## Built With